Ishikagi to Tokyo

 Fukuoka - Bloom and Gloom

 More famous last words.
-My Brown Hotel staff informs me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
+My Brown Hotel staff inform me, on inquiry, that the highly efficient luggage transport service will take two days to send my luggage ahead to Fukuoka.
 Fair enough, I think it’s a long way, it’s on another island.
-Send it to Haneda Airport instead I suggest.
+Send it to Haneda Airport instead, I suggest.
 No, that will also take two days.
 It’s projected to take me just under two hours this morning I hope, so the logic defies me.
-I suspect it may take me longer than two hours and some bad language now I have to propel my large case onto the trains and buses.
+I suspect it may take me longer than two hours and some bad language, now I have to propel my large case onto the trains and buses.